 I want to send a special thanks to Kafi Drexel and the NY1 news team for having me on (again) as a fitness expert.
 The last time I was featured on NY1, the topic discussed was “Strength Training Can Help You Shed Pounds“.
 I also wanted to thank NYC based elite running coach Spencer Casey for sharing his insights into strength training for runners.

 If you enjoyed this guide, I encourage you to join my email list so I can keep you updated with fitness and nutrition tips.
 You also get my Get Lean Guide free, which teaches you how to lose fat without losing muscle, the key to getting lean of course.
 You can join for free right here: www.builtlean.com/email and you can unsubscribe at any time.

 Please leave a comment below and let me know what you think of the “Strength Training For Runners” guide!

-Strength Training For Runners: Ultimate Guide,
+Strength Training For Runners: Best Workout Routine,